SebastianTagle/deep-learning-challenge/README.md

     * improve the model performance to improve the model performance,  we considered the following changes in the model
             - change in the classfication columns, we take like other classification everything less than 500.
             - add to hidden layers and change the numbers of nodes.
+This, because i think that the data have a lot of details, so you need the necessary nodes and layers to analyse as many alternatives as posisible.
             - change the activation model.
 In this case we considered that only the first hidden layers was "relu", the others was "sigmoid" activation model. we change the activation model because i think that is the best model to predict  the probability of success.

-* Optimized Model with Keras Tunner
-    After we run both model (Original and Optimized) and didnt achieve the tarjet of 75% of accuracy, we decide to run the keras tuner to get the optimal parameters know what information related with layers, nodes, epochs, we need to use to find the best model.

-    In conclusion we get that the best model is
-        nodes:
-        epoch:
-        layers:
-        activation:

-    with this parameters we get a loss ratio of % and % of accuracy.

 ## Summary
 If you can see compare the graph of loss and accuracy for the models, both have a similar loss with 53% of the data,